-For those of you taking Your Next Six Months for a second or third time, we have monthly “support and advice” sessions that can help support you through the process of your evolving business.
 The dopamine issue is a pattern that we have seen occur frequently enough that it’s worth discussing, and thought leaders in this industry (and purveyors of fine webinars) don’t tend to be discussing it.

 The passion and joy crowd seem to think that you will get as much thrill out of your business 50 years from now as you do sitting in your day job fantasizing about what it will be like one day.

 This seems to me to be about as likely as 50 years into marriage being just as thrilling as you thought it would be when you were watching Cinderella when you were six.